SaFrMo/mask-vue/README.md

  (TODO: finish)

+### Medic
+Moves onto an occupied Cell to self-destruct and restore health to occupant

 ## Slice Ideas
-* __Medic__: Move onto an occupied Cell to self-destruct and restore health to occupant
+* __Lancer__ - High Attack.
+Can only move on depleted Cells.

+## Misc.
+Game Ideas
+* __Bonuses__
+  * For scoring all Goals on the same turn
+  * For beating the level below a specified turn count
+  * For revealing info for all Cells

 ## Build Setup